NeoHW/tp/docs/DeveloperGuide.md

 ### 4.3 Input Validation for Events

 Presently, the Date and Datetime for Events, referred to as `DATE_OR_DATETIME_OF_EVENT`, do not have sufficient input validation.
-For example, the user is able to input `30-02-2024, 24:00 - 24:00`.
+For example, the user is currently able to input `30-02-2024, 24:00 - 24:00`.
+However, `30-02-2024` is not a valid Date and `24:00` is not a valid time.

 This can lead to potential errors if the user has accidentally mistyped the date and/or time when inputting the command, leading to confusion further down the line.

 To address this, we plan to make our input validation for the `DATE_OR_DATETIME_OF_EVENT` field stricter, to ensure the validity of the values, and not just the format.
+Specifically, we intend to perform the following validations:

+1. Ensure that the Date provided is valid
+2. Ensure that the Time, if provided, ranges from `00:00` to `23:59`, inclusive

 Upon identification of such invalid `DATE_OR_DATETIME_OF_EVENT` field values, PatientSync should then output a custom error message, i.e.,`Invalid DATE_OR_DATETIME_OF_EVENT!`

 ### 4.4 Addition of an Upper and Lower Bound for Event Date or Datetime